gammesB/tiny-slider-withfixes/README.md

 *[top↑](#tiny-slider-2)*

 ## Not implemented due to already being implemented or another reason
+- https://github.com/ganlanyuan/tiny-slider/pull/621 --no description and don't see why this should be added
-https://github.com/ganlanyuan/tiny-slider/pull/597 --if this gets implemented maybe more events would be better like when the next slides starts.
+- https://github.com/ganlanyuan/tiny-slider/pull/597 --if this gets implemented maybe more events would be better like when the next slides starts.
 - https://github.com/ganlanyuan/tiny-slider/pull/572 --issue seems to only come up when it can't find something with the given id. https://github.com/ganlanyuan/tiny-slider/pull/472 --stop auto play while touching is already implemented